Theodore Roosevelt High School (Kent, Ohio): Campus and facilities

-In addition to approximately 70 classrooms, the building contains a multi-purpose gymnasium, auditorium, a library, and a six-lane indoor swimming pool.
-When first opened in 1959, the building contained 27 classrooms, a library, and the gymnasium.
+In addition to approximately 70 classrooms, the building contains two multi-purpose gymnasiums, a 1,225 seat auditorium, a library, and a six-lane indoor swimming pool.
+When first opened in 1959, the building contained 27 classrooms, a library, and a gymnasium.
 Several additions have been made to the building and campus since 1959.
 In the mid-1960s, an additional classroom wing was added, followed in the early 1970s by construction of a vocational classroom wing and the auditorium and adjoining scene shop.
 In the late 1970s, two more additions were built; one wing containing classrooms and an indoor swimming pool and the other an expansion of the second floor.
 Additions in 1997 expanded the cafeteria and added a new art room and music storage room, along with several renovations and upgrades throughout the building.
-The most recent additions and updates to the building and campus were completed in 2022 and featured a physical education addition on the building that included a new competition gymnasium, physical education classroom, and entrance lobby, as well as a renovation of the Richard Roberts Auditorium.
+The most recent additions and updates to the building and campus were completed in 2022 and 2025.
+The 2022 addition was 14000 sqft and included a new competition gymnasium, physical education classroom, and entrance lobby, as well as a renovation of the Richard Roberts Auditorium.
 On the campus, a field house was constructed at the football stadium, and the staff and student parking lots were reconfigured and updated.
 The improvements were part of a district-wide project approved by voters in 2020.
+The 2025 addition was 3500 sqft for the Engineering and Advanced Technologies program and was funded mainly by a $2.3 million grant from the Ohio Career Technical Construction Program.
+It was dedicated April 24, 2025, by Ohio governor Mike DeWine.